-ANZAC Day on April 25 is a national day of remembrance and commemoration.
-This solemn day remembers all Australians who have served and died in war and on operational service.
-The 25th marks the Australian and New Zealand Army Corps (ANZAC) 1915 landing at Gallipoli in World War I.
+ANZAC Day on 25 April is a national day of remembrance and commemoration.
+This solemn day remembers all Australians who have served and died in war and on operational service, and the date marks the Australian and New Zealand Army Corps 1915 landing at Gallipoli, Turkey in WWI.

-Dawn services, wreath laying, marches and commemorative services are held across Sydney and NSW.
-All are welcome, with the main Dawn Service held in Martin Place at The Cenotaph, which was sculpted by Sir Bertram Mackennal and unveiled in 1929.
-The Cenotaph service begins at 4.15am.
+Dawn services, wreath-laying, veteran marches and commemorative services are held across Sydney and NSW.
+The main Dawn Service is held at 04:30am in Martin Place at The Cenotaph, which was sculpted by Sir Bertram Mackennal and unveiled in 1929.

-Another time-honoured ANZAC Day tradition is two-up games in pubs and clubs across NSW.
+Another time-honoured ANZAC Day tradition is two-up games.
 Its association with the day originates from WWI, when Australians played two-up in the trenches and on troopships.
 The game involves three or more players, with a designated "spinner" throwing two coins or pennies into the air and players guessing which side the coins will fall.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.